percona/pmm-doc/docs/how-to/pacemaker.md

 systemctl enable --now pacemaker corosync pcsd
 ```

-Setup password:
+Set up password:
 ```sh
 passwd hacluster
 ```

 !!! note alert alert-primary ""
-    In this example, we have the firewall disabled, but in production, you need to allow services and ports, so please refer to your distribution documentation for those procedures.
+    In this example, the firewall is disabled, but in production, you should allow services and ports, so refer to your distribution documentation for the procedure.

 Make sure that chronyd is running and time is synced: